Russian Greetings and Farewells

 Zdravstvuyte ➔ Hello (formal)

-Skol'ko let, skol'ko zim ➔ Long time, no see. (lit. how many winters, how many summers)
+Skol'ko let, skol'ko zim. ➔ Long time, no see. (lit. how many winters, how many summers)

 Saying Time Specific Greetings in Russian